 Cambridge engineers find they have a full timetable, when personal study and a social or sporting activity or two are included, and most find the friendly atmosphere at Catz enables them to progress in their work and make a real contribution to the life of the College.
 The engineers also spend a considerable amount of time together in labs, and the College encourages the engineers to maintain a sense of being a group.
 The close proximity of the College to the Engineering Department is seen by the students as a positive advantage, particularly when en route for the inevitable 9.00 am lectures!

-As in other Cambridge colleges, the standard of entry is high.
-We would expect successful candidates to achieve grades A*A*A at A-level, including Physics, Maths, and preferably Further Maths.
 At interview, candidates are questioned concerning technical issues of interest to them.
 Issues concerning professional engineering will also be discussed, with reference to a topical example.
 It is likely that you will be required to read an article or other text immediately prior to your interview so you can discuss it with your interviewers.
 Any such additional exercises are simply to give us even more information about your potential, and you will be sent full details of these in advance if you are selected for interview.

 Many Catz engineers take a year out between school and university to work in engineering for at least some of that time.
 They confirm that it is beneficial in many ways and the college encourages the practice where appropriate.
+We are, however, just a happy to admit students directly after school.

 I first chose Engineering at Catz because it is one of the closest colleges to the department, but since arriving I have discovered more fantastic reasons to study Engineering here!
 With 8-12 students reading Engineering each year, there is a strong community within the College to socialise with, go to lectures with and generally rely on if you are stuck on a problem or need some advice.
 Also, engineers at Catz have their own society with a variety of socials throughout the year.
 The highlight is the infamous annual dinner - a chance to celebrate all Catz engineering achievements for both Fellows and students.